HDQuanDev/react-native-tour/README.md

 Each `TourStep` registers itself with the provider.
 When the wrapped element is pressed, the optional `onPress` runs and the tour automatically advances to the next step.
-Presses outside the highlight also move the tour forward.
 Steps are sorted by their `order`, and whenever the active step declares a `screen`, `onNavigate` is called so the overlay can follow navigation.

 The overlay draws a border, an arrow, and a tooltip pointing at the highlighted element.
 Use `title` and `note` to explain the current step so users know why